benchristel/computron-680/README.md

 ## Why?

-As with many of my behaviors, there is no one big reason I'm working on this; rather, there are lots of little reasons.
+There is no one big reason I'm working on this; rather, there are lots of little reasons that add up to a big reason.

 - I'm a control freak and long for a programming environment whose every aspect is subject to my [steady needle](https://xkcd.com/378/) and scrutinous gaze.
 - I want to write and run JavaScript on a Chromebook, and a working Computron 680 will make that dream possible.
 (Why a Chromebook?
 I'm too cheap to buy a real laptop, but I like the idea of carrying around a programming environment with me because then everyone around me can see how ridiculously productive and antisocial I am.)